"If you do not change direction, you may end up where you are heading."

 Helping others: The Warrior guides others through unfamiliar territory.
 He shares his navigation skills.

-Purpose: The Warrior knows not just how to navigate but why.
-He knows what he's navigating toward and what matters about the destination.
+Purpose: The Warrior knows not only how to navigate but why.
+He knows what he moves toward and what matters about the destination.

 Navigation might mean finding our way through actual wilderness.
 It might also mean figuring out a career change, working through relationship trouble, or handling a life upheaval.
 The Warrior's sense of direction works the same whether the territory is physical or personal.

-Knowing how to find your way gives a man confidence.
-The Warrior who can navigate doesn't panic when he's lost because he trusts himself to figure it out.
-That confidence is what lets him keep exploring.
+Knowing how to find his way gives a man confidence.
+The Warrior who can navigate does not panic when he loses his bearings because he trusts himself to figure it out.
+That confidence lets him keep exploring.

-The Warrior who gets good at navigation becomes the person people look to when nobody knows which way to go.
-He's the one who can find a path through unfamiliar ground.
+The Warrior who masters navigation becomes the person people look to when nobody knows which way to go.
+He finds a path through unfamiliar ground.